 Data for total employment are not available from 2015.
 Data for total services employment are not available from 2012.
-Data for value added for total services are not available from 2016.
 Data for total services floor area are not available.

 Data for passenger-kilometres are only available for passenger cars, motorcycles, and buses from 2015 onwards.